 We’ve already alluded to the fact cash is on the way out, but this doesn’t mean you need to kiss goodbye to hard-earned tips.

 When it comes to service charges, you simply need to add the additional cost to the total amount when keying the price into your card machine or electronic point of sale.

-Top-spec card machines come with tipping functionality built-in, meaning your customers can pay the way they want to, not to mention safely, and still leave a tip.
+Top-spec card machines come with built-in tipping functionality, meaning your customers can pay how they want, not to mention safely, and still leave a tip.

 All four of our card machines at takepayments allow you to accept tips, so let’s take a quick look at each.

 Our small and sleek countertop card machine sits at your point of sale.

 This solution provides a quick and convenient way for your customer to pay; it accepts all the latest payment types, including contactless and mobile wallets.

 Our portable card machine is powered by Bluetooth.
 It boasts an impressive 50-meter range, allowing you to take card payments from anywhere within your business.